kcg295/kcg295.github.io/projects.md

 2. Piloted study protocol with masters students, Ph.D. students, and research staff to identify and repair flaws.
 3. Submitted the study propsal to the IRB for approval.
+4. Performed our study with participants from many different backgrounds.
+5. Analyzed results.